matthewrevell/tutorials/DNS/service.md

 Once you have selected a bundle, you'll be presented with our interface within the exoscale portal.

-We're confident you'll our interface intuitive and won't get lost, if you do be sure to contact us through our support interface!
+We're confident you'll find our interface intuitive and won't get lost.
+If you do, be sure to contact us through our support interface!

 ## Registering domains

 Exoscale provides no way to register domains and assumes you already have bought domains from an existing registrar.
 Once you have configured your zone
-- either through our API or interface - you'll need to point the adjust the NS servers for your zone with your registrar.
+- either through our API or interface - you'll need to adjust the NS servers for your zone with your registrar.

 ## API access